Every year we are forced to reinvent ourselves, growing

 – Olive Senior, “Hurricane Watch” (2022)

 Every year from June 1 through November 30, people across the Caribbean archipelago hold their breath.
 It’s hurricane season.
-Hurricanes and the devastation they bring have long been a part of life in the Caribbean, but with climate change these storms are getting far more violent.
+Hurricanes and the devastation they bring have long been a part of life in the Caribbean, but with climate change, these storms are getting far more violent.
 They pick up steam faster than ever before, leaving little time to prepare.
-Rising sea levels are eating away at shorelines.
 The aftermaths of storms are unbearable and shed light on the living legacy of colonialism and ongoing political corruption.
-Yet even as the effects of climate change wreak havoc on the region, life across the archipelago continues; people adapt to an impossible new normal.
+Yet even as the effects of climate change wreak havoc on the region, life across the archipelago continues.
+People adapt.
+They weather the storm, even as they are weathered by it.

-“Hurricane Season” is curated by Mia Laufer, Ph.D., accompanied by a fully illustrated catalogue with essays by Laufer and Dr. Lisa Paravisini-Gebert (Vassar), and poetry by Edwidge Danticat, Olive Senior, and Celia A. Sorhaindo.
+“Hurricane Season: Caribbean Art + Climate Change” is curated by Mia Laufer, Ph.D., accompanied by a fully illustrated catalogue with essays by Laufer and Dr. Lisa Paravisini-Gebert (Vassar), and poetry by Edwidge Danticat, Olive Senior, and Celia A. Sorhaindo.

 Support for this exhibition is provided by: